-During the year ended December 31, 2016, we conducted a Reasonable Country of Origin Inquiry ("RCOI") to determine whether any of the necessary 3TG minerals originated in Covered Countries and found that the 3TG minerals can be found in our products and are necessary to the functionality or production of those products.
-Therefore, we are subject to the reporting obligations of the Rule
+During the year ended December 31, 2017, we conducted a Reasonable Country of Origin Inquiry ("RCOI") to determine whether any of the necessary 3TG minerals originated in Covered Countries and found that the 3TG minerals can be found in our products and are necessary to the functionality or production of those products.
+Therefore, we are subject to the reporting obligations of the Rule.

 We do not have a direct relationship with 3TG minerals' smelters or refiners ("SORs").
-Rather, the manufacturing process for Eltek's products is significantly removed from the mining, smelting and refining of 3TG minerals and there are many third parties in the supply chain between the original sources of 3TG minerals and the ultimate manufacture of our products.
+Rather, our manufacturing process is significantly removed from the mining, smelting and refining of 3TG minerals and there are many third parties in the supply chain between the original sources of 3TG minerals and the ultimate manufacture of our products.
 Therefore, tracing these minerals to their sources is a challenge that requires us to rely on direct suppliers in our efforts to achieve supply chain transparency, including obtaining information regarding the origin of the 3TG minerals.
 Using our supply chain due diligence processes, we hope to further develop transparency into our supply chain by continuing our outreach efforts.
+These efforts are not intended to eliminate sourcing from the DRC, but to engage in the responsible sourcing of Conflict Minerals, where possible.